If you want success but you don’t want stress, chances are you will never be successful.

 ZigZiglar once said, “Success is not a destination, it’s a journey.”
 I hate to be the one to break it to you, but there is no magical point in the distance where your stress disappears.
 There’s always another goal or responsibility to follow once you’ve reached a milestone.

-While independence, financial freedom and travelling are all great goals to strive for, sometimes, our goals are more elusive than we anticipate.
+While independence, financial freedom, and traveling are all great goals to strive for, sometimes, our goals are more elusive than we anticipate.
 For example:

 - Up to 60% of retirees return to work within 10 years of leaving their jobs.